Ignatius Kutu Acheampong: Execution

-Following the 4 June 1979 military uprising that brought Flight Lieutenant Jerry John Rawlings and the young officers of the Armed Forces Revolutionary Council (AFRC) to power, Acheampong was court martialed and executed along with General Edward Kwaku Utuka by firing squad on 16 June.
+Following the 4 June 1979 military uprising that brought Flight Lieutenant Jerry John Rawlings and the young officers of the Armed Forces Revolutionary Council (AFRC) to power, Acheampong was court-martialed and executed along with General Edward Kwaku Utuka by firing squad on 16 June.
 Ten days later, two other former heads of state, Akwasi Afrifa and Fred Akuffo, and senior military officers Joy Amedume, George Boakye, Roger Joseph Felli and Robert Kotei, were executed.
 The AFRC returned Ghana to civilian rule three months after the uprising.

 Personal life

-Acheampong was married to Faustina Acheampong.
-One grandson is the American football player Charlie Peprah.
-His other grandson is 6'9" Fulham F.C. striker Yakini Acheampong.
+Acheampong was married to Faustina Acheampong; they had three sons and four daughters.
+One grandson is the American football player Charlie Peprah, another is Fulham F.C. striker Yakini Acheampong.

-Whilst he was brought up a Catholic, during his rule he addressed both a gathering of 'Spiritual Churches' in July 1972 and a pagan ceremony, the 'cow slaughtering ceremony' at Shana for the Pra River god on 1 December 1973.
-At both events, his comments expressed belief in the religions.